• Skip to primary navigation

 2008 – Gerald Steichen becomes the RSO’s fifth music director.

-1999 – Upon her death, RSO Board member Louise Peck leaves the orchestra a bequest of $2,000,000.
+1999 – Upon her death, former member of the RSO Board of Directors, Louise Peck leaves the orchestra a bequest of $2,000,000.

 1996 – Sydney Rothstein becomes the fourth RSO Music Director.